hazelcast/hazelcast-reference-manual/src/JCache-ICache.md

     .getCacheManager( cacheManagerName, null);
 ```

-Here is an example of Named Instance Scope with auto-generated name.
+Here is an example of Named Instance Scope with auto-generated name:

 ```java
 Config config = new Config();